Hraph/netBOTify/README.md

-# netWorkerify
+# netBOTify
-Realtime scalable remote tasks execution over WebSockets
+A realtime and scalable remote tasks execution BOT over network (using WebSockets)